Milestone 3: Overview

 - Click the “Show More” button.
 This brings up some additional fields for your guide.

 - Write a short introductory paragraph for your guide.
 The introduction should contain any background information a reader would need before they begin.
-Think about what you would tell a friend before doing this guide: any special requirements, hazards, why this repair might be needed, etc.
+Think about what you would tell a friend before doing this guide: any special requirements, hazards, why this repair might be needed, etc. This is also a great place to add any corresponding information from your troubleshooting page.

 - Leave the “Flags” section alone for now.
 At the bottom of the page, you may see some auto-generated "In Progress" or “Student In Progress” flags that mark your guide as being part of a student project.
 Don’t try to remove them!
 We’ll do more with flags in Milestone 4.